stsievert/swix/docs/ndarray.rst

 Array
 =============

-This stands for ":math:`N` dimensional array".
-It's a mix of programming language and math language; in math, this is called a vector.
+``ndarray`` stands for ":math:`N` dimensional array".
+It's a mix of programming language and math language; in math, this is called an :math:`N` dimensional vector.

 The full docs can be found below but I'll touch on some highlights: